 Robbery is always a felony.
 It carries a California state prison term of two (2) to six (6) years.45

-Robbery is also a strike offense under California’s Three Strikes Law.46 For this reason, if you are charged with robbery, it may make sense to try to argue to reduce your charges down to grand theft…which is not a strike offense in most cases.
+Robbery is also a strike offense under California’s Three Strikes Law.46 For this reason, if you are charged with robbery, we may try to reduce your charges down to grand theft, which is not a strike offense in most cases.